 Any capital gain will be (a) long-term capital gain if the DLB shareholder held shares of DLB Common Stock for more than 18 months, (b) mid-term capital gain if the DLB shareholder held shares of DLB Common Stock more than 12 months but not more than 18 months or (c) short-term capital gain if the DLB shareholder held shares of DLB Common Stock for 12 months or less as of the effective date of the Merger.
 Long-term capital gain of individuals currently is taxed at a maximum rate of 20%.
 Mid-term capital gain of individuals is currently taxed at a maximum rate of 28%.
-Short-term capital gain of individuals is taxed as ordinary income.
-Ordinary income of individuals is currently taxed at a maximum rate of 39.6%.
+Short-term capital gain of individuals at a maximum rate of 39.6%.